AI Exam

 - Anovulation with absent hyperandrogenism.

-- Low estrogen symptoms: Osteoporosis, vaginal dryness.
+- Low oestrogen symptoms: Osteoporosis, vaginal dryness.

 - Investigations: